SpaceX Crew-1

 SpaceX Crew-1 (also known as USCV-1 or simply Crew-1) was the first operational (Note: The Crew Dragon Demo-2 mission was the first crewed flight, but was considered as a test flight, not an operational flight) crewed flight of a Crew Dragon spacecraft and the maiden flight of the Crew Dragon Resilience spacecraft.
 It was also the second crewed orbital flight launch by the United States since that of STS-135 in July 2011.
-Resilience launched on November 16, 2020, at 00:27:17 UTC (Note: 15 November 2020 19:27:17 Eastern Standard Time (EST), 16 November 2020 00:27:17 UTC) on a Falcon 9 from Kennedy Space Center Launch Complex 39A (LC-39A), carrying NASA astronauts Michael Hopkins, Victor Glover and Shannon Walker, along with JAXA astronaut Soichi Noguchi, all members of the Expedition 64 crew.
+Resilience launched on November 16, 2020, at 00:27:17 UTC (Note: 15 November 2020 19:27:17 Eastern Standard Time (EST), 16 November 2020 00:27:17 UTC) on a Falcon 9 from Kennedy Space Center Launch Complex 39A (LC-39A), carrying NASA astronauts Mike Hopkins, Victor Glover and Shannon Walker, along with JAXA astronaut Soichi Noguchi, all members of the Expedition 64 crew.
 The mission was the second overall crewed orbital flight of the Crew Dragon.

 Crew-1 was the first operational mission to the International Space Station (ISS) in the Commercial Crew Program.
 Originally designated "USCV-1" by NASA in 2012, the launch date was delayed several times from the original date of November 2016.
 The mission was scheduled to depart the ISS on April 28, 2021, but due to weather returned to Earth on May 2, 2021.
 The capsule splashed down at 06:56:33 UTC, to be reused on Inspiration4.
 It was the first nighttime splashdown for NASA astronauts since Apollo 8 in 1968.
 On February 7, 2021, the Crew-1 broke the record for the longest spaceflight by a U.S. crewed vehicle, surpassing the 84-day mark set by an Apollo capsule on the final flight to the Skylab (Skylab-4) space station on February 8, 1974.

 Background

 The first operational mission in the Commercial Crew Program, originally designated "USCV-1" (United States Crew Vehicle-mission 1) by NASA, was initially announced in November 2012, with a launch date set for November 2016.
 In April 2013, it was announced that the launch would be delayed by one year to November 2017.
 It was then delayed into 2019 and 2020, pending the success of the uncrewed and crewed demonstration missions, respectively.
 Following the Crew Dragon Demonstration Mission 2, Crew-1 was tentatively scheduled for September 2020; further delays occurred to align with the ongoing COVID-19 pandemic restrictions and their impact on the schedule of ISS crew rotations and cargo delivery missions, and then again because of concerns about an issue with the gas generators on the Merlin 1D engines.

-On September 29, 2020, mission commander Michael Hopkins revealed during a NASA press conference that the capsule's crew had chosen to name it Resilience.
+On September 29, 2020, mission commander Mike Hopkins revealed during a NASA press conference that the capsule's crew had chosen to name it Resilience.
 Due to the COVID-19 pandemic in Florida, the Kennedy Space Center Visitor Complex only allowed a few people to watch the launch in person from the KSC premises.